-Disciplinary Skills - able to: В1 Develop the ability to explore business and management issues either individually or as a part of a team through research design, data collection, analysis, synthesis and reporting. В2 Draw on theories, models, frameworks, tasks and roles of leaders, managers, and entrepreneurs to examine processes of decision making within organisations and in relation to the external context. В3 Develop the ability to think critically and creatively, organise thoughts, analyse, synthesise and critically appraise a variety of sources of information about business and its social context. В4 Recognise and address ethical dilemmas with respect to business, society and sustainability. В5 Demonstrate effective critical reading, oral and written communication skills.
+Disciplinary Skills - able to: В Develop a sound understanding of contemporary business/organisational contexts and of organizational, technological and social innovation; В Draw on theories, models, frameworks, tasks and roles of management to examine processes of decision making within organisations and in relation to the external context. В Recognise and address ethical dilemmas and corporate social responsibility issues.
+B Develop the ability to think critically and creatively, organise thoughts, analyse, synthesise and critically appraise.
+This includes the capability to identify assumptions, evaluate statements in terms of evidence, detect false logic or reasoning, identify implicit values, define terms adequately and generalise appropriately.